genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 - **Political Deepfakes:** Several deepfake videos depicting political figures have emerged, prompting regulatory scrutiny and calls for better detection tools.
 - **Commercial Use:** Some brands have used deepfakes in ads to create engaging campaigns, but missteps (like accidental offensiveness) have led to public outcry.

----

 ### Impact on Creative Professions
 **Description:**
-AI’s role in automating creative tasks is reshaping jobs in media, arts, and journalism.
+AI's role in automating creative tasks is reshaping jobs in media, arts, and journalism.
 This raises questions about the future role of human creativity versus machine-generated content.

 **Opportunities:**
 By handling routine creative tasks, AI can free human creators to focus on higher-level conceptual work.
 This may lead to new hybrid roles and the redefinition of creative professions, encouraging innovation.